Rocket to Russia: Recording and production

 Sire Records allowed the band between $25,000 and $30,000 to fully record and produce the album, which is a considerably larger budget compared to the band's previous albums.
 The band spent most of the money Sire had given them on the album's production value.
 The studio rent was $150 per hour, usually using the first take of a song as its final recording.
 Johnny explained that "it's best to do it quickly ...
 You do not wanna sit there and bullshit.
 It's your money they're spending."

-The recording began on August 21, 1977, and took place in Midtown Manhattan at Mediasound Studios, a premises of a former Episcopalian Church.
+The recording began on August 21, 1977, and took place in Midtown Manhattan at Mediasound Studios, in a former Episcopalian Church.
 On the first day of sessions, guitarist Johnny Ramone brought a copy of the Sex Pistols' single "God Save the Queen" with him, remarking that their type of music "robbed" the band.
-He emphasized that the album's sound engineer Ed Stasium needed to incorporate better production than that of the Sex Pistols, to which Stasium replied "no problem."
+He emphasized that the album's sound engineer Ed Stasium needed to incorporate better production than that of the Sex Pistols, to which Stasium replied "no problem".
 Johnny relates: "These guys ripped us off and I want to sound better than this."

 Although the album cites Tony Bongiovi and Tommy Ramone (credited as T. Erdelyi) as the head producers, much of the album's production was done by Stasium; Johnny went so far as to insist that Bongiovi was "not even there" during the band's recording sessions.
 Rocket to Russias final mastering was mainly done in Bongiovi's Power Station studio.
 Infamous record producer Phil Spector offered to fabricate Rocket to Russia, but the band declined, feeling as though the album would not be the same without Tommy and Bongiovi.

 Title and packaging

-The back cover of Rocket to Russia features illustrations by John Holmstrom.
+The back cover of Rocket to Russia has illustrations by John Holmstrom.

 The album was released on November 4, 1977, under the name Rocket to Russia, although it had a working title of Get Well.
 John Gillespie directed the artwork on the album, and the cover photo was taken by Danny Fields.
 The photo was taken in Extra Place, an alley in East Village, Manhattan.
 Arturo Vega is credited as Artistic Coordinator, and Punk magazine editor John Holmstrom illustrated for the album.
 Holmstrom and Johnny collaborated on the back cover's concept, eventually conceiving a military theme with an anti-communist cartoon drawing.
 The back cover art depicts a "pinhead" riding a rocket from the United States to Russia.
-The drawing features many landmarks which pertain to their global position, including The Empire State Building and Capitol Building, and Saint Basil's Cathedral in Moscow, along with highly stereotypical caricatures of certain ethnicities.
-The original artwork is now featured in the Rock and Roll Hall of Fame in Cleveland, Ohio.
-The inside sleeve features cartoon illustrations of each song's basic concept.
+The drawing includes many landmarks which pertain to their global position, including The Empire State Building and Capitol Building, and Saint Basil's Cathedral in Moscow, along with highly stereotypical caricatures of certain ethnicities.
+The original artwork is now in the Rock and Roll Hall of Fame in Cleveland, Ohio.
+Cartoons on the inside sleeve illustrate each song's basic concept.